telerik/ajax-docs/controls/calendar/server-side-programming/events/dayrender.md

-The **RadCalendar** control provides the **DayRender** server event, which is raised after all the cells of the day matrix have been generated and just before a cell is rendered to the client.
+The [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) control provides the **DayRender** server event, which is raised after all the cells of the day matrix have been generated and just before a cell is rendered to the client.
 It is the last place where changes to the already constructed calendar cells can be made.

 The **DayRender** event handler receives two arguments: